Do you owe money to Jacobs?

 - A threat of bankruptcy (usually if the debt is over £750)

-If you have been contacted by Jacobs, contact us immediately and we will try to deal with them on your behalf.
+If Jacobs has contacted you, contact us immediately, and we will try to deal with them on your behalf.

-Any company which chases customers for outstanding debts have to follow a very strict code of conduct.
 In our opinion, this still needs to be tightened up as it seems to rely on intimidation.
 This is usually demonstrated by the field agents who visit your home.
-The field agents are usually male, large in stature and they try to command authority with their tone of voice and actions.
+The field agents are usually male, large in stature, and try to command authority with their voice and actions.

-But in reality, companies such as Jacobs are only interested in collecting as much money back in debts as they can.
+But in reality, companies such as Jacobs are only interested in collecting as much money back in debts as possible.
 The welfare of the debtors is usually the last thing on their mind.

-- Jacobs can send letters to addresses where they think that you live, including new addresses which you have not provided to them
+- They can send letters to addresses where they think that you live, including new addresses which you have not provided to them

-- Jacobs can call you on phone numbers which they believe you to have access to
+- They can call you on phone numbers which they believe you to have access to

-- Jacobs can visit you at your home, or appoint representatives to visit you at home
+- They can visit you at your home or appoint representatives to visit you at home

-- Jacobs can add charges, interest and penalties in accordance with the original agreement you entered into
+- They can add charges, interest and penalties per the original agreement you entered into

-- Jacobs may have the “right to offset”.
-This usually happens in situations when you have a debt with a bank, but you may also have money held within that same bank (for instance a credit card and a current account)
+- They may have the “right to offset”.
+This usually happens in situations when you have a debt with a bank, but you may also have money held within that same bank (for instance, a credit card and a current account)

 - Jacobs can apply for a county court judgement (CCJ).
 If a CCJ is registered on your credit file, it has a very negative effect on your credit rating and your ability to gain credit in the future